Healthy Living with Pain (HeLP)

 How to access our services

-Speak with your physician or nurse practitioner at the Mount Sinai Academic Family Health Team to register for the program.
-A member of the team can refer you to the HeLP program if you have been experiencing chronic pain for more than three months or if you are using long-term opioid medications to manage your chronic pain.
+Sign up for the program by talking to a physician or nurse practitioner with the Mount Sinai Academic Family Health Team.
+A team member can refer you to the HeLP program if you have experienced chronic pain for more than three months, or if you use long-term opioid medicines for chronic pain.

-Only registered patients can access this service.
-If you would like to become a patient of the Mount Sinai Academic Family Health Team, learn more on becoming a patient.
+Only registered patients can use this service.
+If you would like to register, visit or call the Mount Sinai Academic Family Health Team and learn how to become a patient.

 Image